vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 When Rāma sat upon his sovereign throne, the three spheres rejoiced and there was no more sorrow.
 No man was any other’s enemy, and under Rāma’s royal influence all ill-feeling was laid aside.
 Everyone devoted himself to his duty in accordance with his caste and stage of life, and ever found happiness in treading the Vedic path.
 Fear and sorrow and sickness were no more. [. . . ] Sole monarch of the land engirdled by seven seas was Raghupati (i.e. Rāma) in Kosala—no great dominion for him in each of whose several hairs dwelt many a universe. [. . . ] The bliss and prosperity of Rāma’s realm neither Serpent King nor Sarasvatī can describe.
 All who dwelt therein were generous and charitable and did humble service to the Brāhmans.
 Each husband was true to one wife, and each wife was loyal to her husband in thought and word and deed.
 20

 As I have attempted to demonstrate elsewhere, the religious cult of this incar nation of Vis.ṇu only assumes significant proportions in the period that saw the forces of Islam threatening to destroy Hindu society, many centuries after the formation of the Rāmāyaṇa itself (Bakker 1986; 1987).
-It is only in the eleventh and twelfth centuries that Ayodhyā develops into a pilgrimage centre in which the spot where Rāma was born, the Rāmajanmabh¯umi, is the main attractioṇA coincidence?
+It is only in the eleventh and twelfth centuries that Ayodhyā develops into a pilgrimage centre in which the spot where Rāma was born, the Rāmajanmabhūmi, is the main attractioṇA coincidence?
 Or is there some intrinsic connection between the Muslim in vasions and the rise in importance of this god-king as a symbol for traditional Hindu values?
 In any case, there can be no doubt that as the time-honoured model of justice (dharma) and of regal fame and power (ks.atra), Rāma was re markably well suited to develop into a symbol of the struggle against the forces that undermined traditional Hindu society and its values.
 21 It is not possible to go further into this problem here; for our present purpose it is sufficient to remark that in the course of the second millennium Rāma, together with his birth-place Ayodhyā, came to occupy an increasingly important and central role in Hinduism.

 Until the end of Great Moghul rule, that is to say till the beginning of the eighteenth century, Ayodhyā was the capital of one of the provinces of the Muslim empire in northern India.
 In consequence, Hindu sects had few rights to defend in the city.
 Pilgrimage was tolerated, but the cream of the profits from it was taken by the Muslim rulers in the form of a tax on pilgrims.
 It was forbidden to build temples or monasteries of more than a certain dimension in the city, and the existing temples fell into decay and disappeared or were replaced by mosques.
 The latter happened to the temple on the alleged spot of Rāma’s birth, which dated to the early eleventh century.
 This small temple was replaced by a mosque, the so-called Babri Masjid, in ad 1528, during the reign of the first Moghul emperor, Bābur, 22 a deed of far-reaching consequences.